TibiIius/ansible-role-simple-compose/README.md

         - role: tibiiius.simple_compose
 ```

 Afterward, make sure to create template files in the `template` directory.
 The role uses Ansible's built-in template module to render the files, so just stick to Ansible's default directory structure.
-The role will look for the files in `templates/{{ name }}/{{ file }}` where `name` is the name of the project and `file` is the file name.
+The role will look for the files in `templates/{{ name }}/{{ file }}.j2` where `name` is the name of the project and `file` is the file name specified in the `files` array.
 It will do so for each project specified.

 License
 -------